Is this website safe?

 Backup Files

 Think about the consequences of a data breach on your website.
-All your data and your customers’ data would be stolen and destroyed, and your website could be inoperational for an extended period of time.
+All your data and your customer’s data would be stolen and destroyed, and your website could be inoperational for an extended period of time.
 Can you afford the damage to your brand and bottom line?
 It’s best to have proactive measures in place to prevent such damage.
-The simplest measure is to backup all the business and customer data to avoid the trouble in case of a massive data breach.
+The simplest measure is to back up all the business and customer data to avoid trouble in case of a massive data breach.
 It is a good practice to have data hosted in a third-party location and not on your website’s server.

 Manage File Integrity